 All international transcripts must be evaluated from one of the foreign evaluation services that LLU accepts.
 There are only four that are accepted.
 Educational Credential Evaluators, Inc Website : http://www.ece.org , American Association of Collegiate Registrars and Admissions Officers, Website: http://www.aacrao.org/credential/individual.htm , World Education Services, Website : http://www.wes/org , and American Education Research Corporation, Website: http://www.aerc-eval.com

 Financial aid is available to students depending on their credit history.
 Contact the financial aid department for more information and deadlines.
 Please note: FASA applications are due on or around March 1st of each year.
 Students are encouraged to secure educational funding as part of their application process.
 Living expenses can be built into financial aid assistance as an option.
 Financial Aid is not available to International Students at this time.

 No. This program is a full-time day program.
 Monday to Friday from 7:30 a.m. to 4:30 p.m. with an hour for lunch.
 You will also be assigned homework to complete.
-Classroom sessions are held once a week for 5 to 7 hours.
-Clinical training is 32-35 hours per week, Monday through Friday.
-The program includes rotations to 19 different hospitals for additional clinical training.
+Classroom sessions are held to cover general and cardiac during the week 4 to 5 hours. (general 5 hours once a week , cardiac, 2 hours twice a week) Clinical training is 32-35 hours per week, Monday through Friday.
+The general program includes rotations to 19 different hospitals for additional clinical training.
+Cardiac has three afilliates.